Pouya-Mohammadi-mcr/Ticket-Booking-System/README.md

 Q: Is there a way to check my bookings?

-A: Yes, go to View Booking (on the navigation bar) add your booking reference and the email used to book the ticket.
+A: Yes, go to View Booking (on the navigation bar) add your booking reference, and the email used to book the ticket.
 - This was sent to the email given when booking the ticket.